harmonicPerc/RFID-Reader-Client-Portable/README.md

 # RFID-Reader-Client-Portable

 ## Description
 A Java GUI for interfacing with RFID tag read information published by the RFID-Reader-Server tools.
 The portable version has been optimized for use with a Raspberry Pi 3 and Raspberry Pi 7" Touch Display.
-A version for use on a desktop pc can be found in a separate repository, RFID-Reader-Client-Desktop.
+This version can also be used on a desktop PC.

 ## Requirements
 * Java >= 8u91, JDK >= 1.8.0